turbot/steampipe-plugin-hudsonrock/docs/tables/hudsonrock_domain_search.md

 The `hudsonrock_domain_search` table provides insights about a domain, including the number of employees, users, third parties, total records, stealer families, password statistics, and more, as discovered by Hudson Rock's intelligence platform.

 **Important Notes**

-- You must provide a `domain` qualifier in the `where` clause for all queries.
+- You must specify the `domain` in the `where` or join clause (`where domain=`, `join hudsonrock_domain_search s on s.domain=`) in order to query this table.
-- This table is not intended for listing all domains, but for targeted intelligence on specific domains.

 ## Examples

 ### Basic domain intelligence

+Retrieve essential domain intelligence metrics to understand the overall exposure and compromise statistics for a specific domain.
+This query helps in identifying the scale of potential security issues, including the number of affected employees, users, and third parties, as well as the total volume of compromised records.

 ```sql+postgres
 select
   domain,